-Sound of celestial drums behind the scenes. with wonder a shower of flowers.)
+(A sound of celestial drums behind the scenes.
+All behold with wonder a shower of flowers.)

-What!
+• What !
 The divine Indra with the world's guardians approves of the inauguration of Rámabhadra.

-RAMA (who has received the auspicious rites of inauguration, approaching VASISHTHA and VICVAMITRA).
+RAMA (who has received the auspicious rites of inauguration, approaching VASISHTHA and VICVÁMITRA).

-O preceptors!
+O preceptors !
 I salute you.